 Most people appreciate the wealth of information and honesty provided by a company's resource section, and prefer to do business with such upfront companies when needs arise.

 When a website provides a wealth of quality information, people will link and post on social media about it.
 There's no stopping it, nor should a company want to stop such valuable incoming links.

 Incoming links vary from social media posts, news articles, blogs, other websites and so on.
 These incoming links are important to building a website's organic traffic base.
 As well, incoming links are known to improve ranking in search engines.

-As noted above, search engines take note of how many "incoming" links a website has.
-Websites with more incoming links are given more "points" per se, in their overall SEO score.
+As noted above, search engines take note of how many "quality incoming" links a website has.
+Websites with more quality incoming links are given more "points" per se, in their overall SEO score.
 The more points, the better ranking that website will receive when searches are performed related to that website's topic.

 Thus the theory goes, the more quality incoming links a company's website has, the better placement the site will receive in search results on Google, and other search engines.

 And best of all, quality incoming links provide the business with free traffic.
 The majority of the traffic is most likely potential prospects and qualified sales leads.
 If someone invests the time to follow a link and learn more, there is some level of interest.